alexdinisor98/Documents-Summaries/README.md

 * Extractive Summarization.

-Performance evaluation by computing Precision and Recall in the Context of ROUGE-N to measure unigrams (ROUGE-1) and bigrams (ROUGE-2).
+Performance evaluation by computing Precision and Recall in the Context of ROUGE-N (Words N-Grams Model) to measure unigrams (ROUGE-1) and bigrams (ROUGE-2).